hivemq/hivemq-policy-cookbooks/data-validation/multiple-coordinate-schemas/README.md

 }
 ```

-When validation succeeds it will be logged at the `INFO` level and include the client ID using the `$clientID` string substitution.
-When validation fails it will be logged at the `WARN` level and also include the reason for failure using the `$validationResult` string substitution.
+When validation succeeds it will be logged at the `INFO` level and include the client ID using the `{{clientId}}` string substitution.
+When validation fails it will be logged at the `WARN` level and also include the reason for failure using the `{{validationResult}}` string substitution.

 The `ANY_OF` validation strategy ensures that only one of the schemas needs to be matched, not both.